Professor Costas Karageorghis

-Dr Costas Karageorghis is a professor in sport and exercise psychology with a strong interest in experimental research and public engagement.
+Costas Karageorghis is a professor in sport and exercise psychology with a strong interest in experimental research and public engagement.
 From 2018-22, he served as Divisional Lead for Sport, Health and Exercise Sciences, holding overall responsbility for the research and teaching activities of the Division.
 From 2009-14, he served as Deputy Head (Research) of the former School of Sport and Education and led preparations for two REF2014 subject submissions (Sports-Related and Education).
 The Sports-Related submission was the top-ranked at Brunel and placed 5th nationally (on research power) while the Education submission was the most improved at Brunel.
 Costas has established an international reputation for his research into the psychological, psychophysiological and neurophysiological effects of music.
-He has captured 25 research grants during his academic career including, most recently, an Economic and Social Research Council (ESRC) project grant to study the use of music in the regulation of emotions (2018-21).
+He has captured 26 research grants during his academic career including, most recently, an Economic and Social Research Council (ESRC) project grant to study the use of music in the regulation of emotions (2018-21).

-Costas is the author of two textbooks (both with Human Kinetics), 14 book chapters, over 100 peer-reviewed journal articles and 100 professional papers in sport and exercise psychology.
-He has made more than 100 conference presentations and given numerous invited presentations at national and international conferences, including 10 keynote lectures.
+Costas is the author of two textbooks (both with Human Kinetics), 14 book chapters, over 100 peer-reviewed journal articles and over 100 professional papers in sport and exercise psychology.
+He has made 125 conference presentations and given numerous invited presentations at national and international conferences, including 14 keynote lectures.
 Costas has also delivered eight public lectures, including a recent public lecture at the Library of Congress in Washington, D.C.

-Costas's music research has been featured in newspapers around the world; most recently in the Times, Independent, New York Times, Wall Street Journal, Washington Post and Sydney Morning Herald.
+Costas's music research has been featured in newspapers around the world: the Times, Telegraph, Independent, New York Times, Wall Street Journal, Washington Post and Sydney Morning Herald.
 In both 2011 and 2016 he was the recipient of the Sportesse Award for Sport and Exercise Sciences at the annual conference of the British Association of Sport and Exercise Sciences (BASES).
 The awards were for new theoretical and mechanistic work in the area of music and physical activity.
-He is currently working on multi-modal stimulation during physical activity that entails the use of music, video images, virtual reality and visual primes.
+He is presently working on multi-modal stimulation during physical activity that entails the use of music, video images, virtual/augmented reality and visual primes.
 Such work is oriented towards enhancing people's sensory experiences during physical activity, with a view to increasing exercise adherence and promoting public health.

 Costas is a chartered member of the British Psychological Society and a double-accredited member of BASES (psychology research and scientific support).
 In September 2010 he was elected a Fellow of BASES for his services to sport and exercise sciences in the UK.
 In September 2013 he was awarded Chartered Scientist status by the Science Council.
 Costas acts as consultant psychologist to a number of international and professional athletes and has worked with a wide variety of UK governing bodies of sport (e.g. British Athletics, British Canoe Union, British Water Ski Federation and England Hockey).
-He has also worked with many multinational companies in the sports world and music industry.
+He has also worked and has ongoing collaborations with various multinational companies in the sports world and music industry.
 Most recently, he served as lead consultant to the AIR:RUN project that fused music, tech and running in a mass-participation event.
 As part of the project launch, he contributed to a bespoke track for running titled Run With Me.

-During his spare time, Costas plays the piano, often performing in a jazz and latin duos/trios, as well as with the BASES Band at national and international conferences.
+During his spare time, Costas plays the piano, often performing in jazz and latin duos/trios, as well as with the BASES Band at national and international conferences.